-Inuit have a variety of terms to describe themselves depending on their dialect or region.
-However, the term "huiti" is commonly used as it means "the people" in Inuktitut which refers to the original people from the northern circumpolar regions that include Canada's Artic, Alaska, Greenland and Russia.
+y of terms to describe themselves depending on their dialect or region.
+However, the term "Inuit" is commonly used as it me refers to the original people from the northern circumpolar regions that include Canada's Artic, Alaska, Greenland and Rus lents self-identify?

-Why should students self-identify?

-Niagara Catholic uses information gathered from the voluntary self-identification form to support Indigenous students through:
+D CONFIDENTIAL INDIGENOUS STUDENTS FIRST NATION, MÉTIS AND INUIT SELF-IDENTIFICATION AOP 301.9 uses information gathered from the voluntary self-identification form to support Indigenous students through: